Your seasonal guide to Australian fruits and vegetables! January 15, 2019

 Fruits & Vegetables in Season

-We’re lucky that with such a diverse, large country, a lot of produce is in season nearly all year round.
-Still, there are definite offseasons for some produce, and you’ll always get the best deal in high season (even if fruits like cherries are available all year round).
-With this guide, it’s also easier to tell whether the produce your picking up is local, or if you suspect it might be overseas produce.
+We’re lucky that with such a large country, a lot of produce is in season nearly all year round.
+Still, there are definite off seasons for some produce, and you’ll always get the best deal in high season.
+This guide will help you tell whether the produce you’re picking up is grown locally, or whether it might be produced overseas!